Properly Outer Actions of Tensor Categories on C$^*$-algebras: Preliminaries

 In \cite[Theorem 1.1, Corollary 1.2]{doi:10.1142/S1793525325500256}, the first-named author and Nelson characterized unital irreducible \Cs-discrete inclusions in terms of an outer UTC action $F:\cC\acts B$ with a chosen connected \Cs-algebra object $\IA$, given by {\bf the diamond spaces}.
 That is, for $c\in \cC,$ we have

 Such inclusions can therefore be expressed as a reduced crossed product

-This class therefore includes all crossed products by outer actions of discrete (quantum) groups on unital \Cs-algebras, all irreducible finite index inclusions, as well as certain semicircular systems \cite{2024arXiv240918161H}, and cores of Cuntz-Pimsner algebras \cite{2025arXiv250321515H}.
+This class, therefore, includes all crossed products by outer actions of discrete (quantum) groups on unital \Cs-algebras, all irreducible finite-index inclusions, as well as certain semicircular systems \cite{2024arXiv240918161H}, and cores of Cuntz-Pimsner algebras \cite{2025arXiv250321515H}.